 Planning for another state of the art elementary school consolidation project is underway.
 With unwavering support from the MSBA, the City has begun the first steps of this multiyear project by commissioning a feasibility study.
 This project will be similar in scope to the ongoing Brightwood and Lincoln project.
 Both new school buildings will utilize shared spaces, in an effort to maximize efficiency, while the design also maintains the individual identities of the schools.
 These new construction projects ensure that the students of Springfield's Public Schools will have access to the best learning environments possible.
-The City is currently in the process of selecting a location for the two new schools in the City's Mason Square neighborhood.
+The City has selected the site of the existing DeBerry school property on Union Street and DeBerry Park.
+The topping of ceremony for the project occurred in January 2022 and construction is scheduled to be completed, with the school opening by August 2023.
+The old DeBerry is slated to be demolished, with a parking lot created in its place, in 2024.
 Closely tied to this project is the MCDI site clean-up and DeBerry Park projects.
 Together these three projects represent significant public investment in the Mason Square neighborhood.